Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Mathematical Formulation and Main Theorem

-In particular, Theorem \ref{2.1} implies the following facts: \begin{enumerate} \item[(i)] The diffracted shock $\Gamma_{shock}$ definitely is not degenerate at the point $P_2$.
+In particular, Theorem \ref{2.1} implies the following facts: \begin{enumerate} \item[(a)] The diffracted shock $\Gamma_{shock}$ definitely is not degenerate at point $P_2$.
 This has been an open question even when the wedge angle is $\frac{\pi}{2}$ as in \cite{e}, though it is physically plausible.

-\item[(ii)] The curvature of the diffracted shock $\Gamma_{shock}$ away from the point $P_2$ is strictly convex, though the strict convexity of the curvature fails at $P_2$.
+\item[(b)] The curvature of the diffracted shock $\Gamma_{shock}$ away from point $P_2$ is strictly convex and has a jump at point $P_1$ from a positive value to zero, while the strict convexity of the curvature fails at $P_2$.